George Washington

 a.
 Major Works

 As the first president of a young country, George Washington brought about the necessary stability by skillfully handling rival factions under the leadership of people like Thomas Jefferson and Alexander Hamilton.
 He assembled a presidential cabinet to assist him in his administrative duties, and he sought their input before making any decisions.
-He firmly put an end to the "Whiskey Rebellion" to show off the power of the federal government.
+He firmly put an end to the "Whiskey Rebellion" to show off the power of the federal government

 He never violated the rights of the Congress because he respected their prerogatives.
-He established the Supreme Court through the "Judiciary Act" of 1789, designating John Jay as its first Chief Justice.
-In addition, he played a key role in the Bill of Rights' incorporation into the constitution and the founding of the first national bank.
+As part of his Judiciary Act of 1789, he established the Supreme Court and appointed John Jay as its inaugural Chief Justice.
+Additionally, he played a significant role in incorporating the Bill of Rights into the Constitution as well as founding the first national bank.

 b.
 Legacy & Life